 Cereals and company are an excellent source of energy, complex carbohydrates, essential fibers, high-quality proteins, vitamins and minerals (especially B vitamins, iron, zinc and magnesium).

-include both the husk and the germ of the grain and are therefore particularly rich in nutrients and contribute to the feeling of satiety.
+For your healthy menu, choose whole grains (whole grain) and whole grain products (integral) as often as possible, because these foods include both the husk and the germ of the grain and are therefore particularly rich in nutrients and contribute to the feeling of satiety.

 Examples are cooked wheat, rye, barley, bulgur, wholemeal rice, oatmeal, millet, quinoa, buckwheat, wholemeal bread and pasta, etc.